electricentity/electricentity.github.io/_posts/2019-09-05-Wonderland.markdown

 ## [Day 4](https://www.strava.com/activities/2706111285)
 *20.26 miles, 7,297 ft*

 Everything was wet.
-My tent was soaked, my rain gear was drenched.
+My tent was soaked, my rain gear was drenched, and my backpack had gained pounds of water.
 Hitting the trail meant walking passed bushes and plants that were happy to dump more buckets of water on me.
 My spirit was mainly maintained by the hope that the afternoon would have better weather and I would again get to head up a ridge, this time aiming for Takaloo Rock.

-I made it to Klapatchee Park Camp just as the weather was starting to equivocate about turning into a nice day.
+I made it to Klapatchee Park Camp just as the weather was starting to equivocate about turning into a nice day (it never really did get better).
 I nearly froze once my heart rate lowered and the dampness of all of my clothing soaked the heat out of me.
 After company arrived at camp, my spirits lifted enough to motivate me to pack the day pack and head off up the trail past St Andrew's Lake to see about doing Takaloo Rock, St Andrews Rock, and likely Aurora Peak on the way back.

 I made my way up towards Takaloo Rock through a mix of brief glimpses of clearing skies and being completely encompassed by clouds.
 I became apprehensive about continuing given the thunderstorms of the night before, but given I hadn't seen any precipitation I pushed on.
-As I crossed a boulder field of van sized boulders I was able to look through the mist and see Takaloo Spire above me informing me that Takloo Rock was right around the corner.
+As I crossed a field of van sized boulders I was able to look through the mist and see Takaloo Spire just above me informing me that Takloo Rock was right around the corner.
 As I made this realization some fat raindrops started to fall and I decided that the line had finally been crossed and I was no longer comfortable standing on a bare ridge, over a thousand feet above tree line, with no clue what the weather was going to do.

 I started descending with my spirits down, but glad that I had mustered at least a mote of common sense and was able to draw the line somewhere.
 I was bummed because somewhere along the trip I had decided I wanted to go over 20 miles and climb over 6000ft of elevation a day and was hoping to accomplish that for the day by means of summitting Takaloo Rock, but decided I would just run down the trail to South Puyallup River and back instead.

-I started to dislike the idea about a third of the way down, but something kept me going.
-I walked across the bridge at the bottom, pulled out my water bottle, and started walking back.
-I did the ascent back up to St Andrew's Lake at a pace I was quite happy with, grabbed some water at Saint Andrew's Lake, and then hiked up Aurora Peak.
+I started to dislike the idea about a third of the way down to the river, but something kept me going.
+I walked across the bridge at the bottom, pulled out my water bottle, and immediately started walking back.
+I did the ascent back up at a pace I was quite happy with, grabbed some water at Saint Andrew's Lake, and then hiked up Aurora Peak.

-Returned to camp in a good mood, although everyone was so cold that we were all just holed up in our tests.
+I returned to camp in a good mood, although everyone was so cold and wet that we were all just holed up in our tests.

 ## [Day 5](https://www.strava.com/activities/2706114380)
 *13.21 miles, 3,540 ft*

 Everything was still wet.
 We were all wet.
 I hiked with everyone else because I wasn't quite sure if people would want to just hike out to Longmire rather than staying at our reserved campsite at Devil's Dream.
 After reaching the suspension bridge at Tahoma Creek it became clear we were going to stay at Devil's Dream.
 I knew there were some small peaks around Devil's Dream so figured if I still pushed ahead I could maybe do a couple if the weather got any better.

 Cresting the ridge into Indian Henry's Hunting Ground the sun came out and the day was looking up.
-I was blown away by the beauty of the landscape, even with Mount Rainier encased in clouds.
+I was blown away by the beauty of the landscape, even with Mount Rainier encompassed in clouds.
 I was so excited to camp in such a landscape as I new Devil's Dream was close, but the trail then quickly descended down into what was in my mind a cold, wet, dark forest filled with despair.

 After setting up my tent in camp my spirits lifted slightly, but I had made the ultimate decision that I would just rest for the day.
-I was tired, everything was wet, and everyone else's spirits were in a similar low place.
+I was tired, everything was wet, and everyone else's spirits were in a similarly low place.
 Sadly this would be the first day I wouldn’t meet my 20 mile/6000ft goal.

 We just napped, read, and ate food through the end of the afternoon until it was somewhat more appropriately dark to go to bed.